-CSHSE considers a site as to be a location where the student can complete the entire human services core curriculum.
+CSHSE considers a site to be a location, virtual or physical, where the student can complete the entire program curriculum.
 Offering a few courses at a location is not considered a site.

 How can I become a self-study reader?

 To qualify as a reader, you must be faculty from a CSHSE-member program and have teaching experience in a member program.
 If you are interested in becoming a reader, please submit the following: 1) A cover letter stating your interest in participating and your reasons for participating, if you are from a CSHSE-accredited program, and the amount of time that you can commit, 2) a current curriculum vita, 3) a letter of institutional support from either the Dean or Chair, and 4) a letter of reference.
-Mail application material to: Winona Schappell, Med, HS-BCP, PO Box 924, Fogelsville, PA 18051 or send electronically to email@example.com
+Email application material to Dr. Julia Bernard, CSHSE VPA, at firstname.lastname@example.org

 Readers and site visitors are volunteers and do not receive payment for evaluating self-studies or participating in site visits.
-CSHSE does provide reimbursement for all travel, meal, and lodging expenses if participating on a site visit.
+CSHSE does provide reimbursement for all travel, meal, and lodging expenses for site visitors.